-A classic Italian ciabatta bread, flavoured with olive oil, with a light and open texture and lots of uneven holes running through it.
-This open texture is achieved by making a softer and wetter dough than normal and using a slightly different method of kneading which incorporates plenty of air bubbles.
-Instead of turning the dough out onto a floured surface, use floured hands to knead or ‘beat’ the sticky dough in the bowl incorporating as much air as you can.
+With ciabatta, the open, hole-filled texture is achieved by making a softer and wetter dough than normal and using a slightly different method of kneading which incorporates plenty of air bubbles.
+Hot tip: instead of turning the dough out onto a floured surface, use floured hands to knead or ‘beat’ the sticky dough in the bowl, incorporating as much air as you can.

 - 7g sachet fast-action or easy-blend dried yeast

 - 300g strong white bread flour, plus extra for dusting